Humpty-Hump

 the DJ snaps his earpiece on and we’re doin’ the humpty-hump

-Beneath the spinning globe and glitter
+beneath the spinning globes and glitter

 in the mirror we make out a glimpse

-of unicorns and flag lapels, of powdered w****s and pimps
+of unicorns and flag lapels, of powdered w****s and pimps.

 Never mind what's false or true